It all began the night the man in the black coat came to Graybark Drive.

 The man in the black coat chuckled.
 “I didn’t say you could kiss the bride.
 But who am I to stand in the way of love?”

 Forgetting his fear for a moment, Harry glared up at him.
-His long brown hair and nearly trimmed beard belied the primal sense of terror that radiated from him.
+His long brown hair and neatly trimmed beard belied the primal sense of terror that radiated from him.
 “What did you do to—”

 The man in the black coat reached for him, and his arm grew to gigantic proportions.
 A hand large enough to hold a car collided with him, and pushed him back up the aisle.
 The wooden doors flung open to reveal blackness on the other side.
 Harry had just enough time to scream before he was propelled from the church.
 Then he was falling… falling… falling…